 \subsection{Further examples}

 Let us consider the mutation-equivalent quivers of Figure \ref{introAnnulusFigure}.
-They come from a triangulation of a surfaces with two boundary components with one and two marked points respectively.
+They come from triangulations of a surface with two boundary components, with one and two marked points respectively.
 For the unoriented cycle we have

 For the oriented cycle with a double arrow we have